git/git.github.io/rev_news/drafts/edition-14.md

 broken down into the smallest reasonable patches, and every change should be correct.
 One half to one third of submitted patches get accepted.

-This puts most of the work on the developer's shoulders.
-That's on purpose, as there are many more developers than maintainers.
+This puts work on the developer's shoulders.
+But that's on purpose, because there are many more developers than maintainers.
 There are 1000 maintainers, but only around 700 are active.

 To reach the maintainers, patches should be sent to the relevant